 Severe weather can negatively impact the Facility.
-Events and disturbances that can occur in and around the facility include, but are not limited to, windstorms, severe thunderstorms, flooding, tornadoes, hurricanes, excessive heat or cold, snowstorms, and ice storms.
-These weather events can be detrimental to the employees and or equipment and structures at the facility.
+Events and disturbances that can occur in and around the Facility include, but are not limited to, windstorms, severe thunderstorms, flooding, tornadoes, hurricanes, excessive heat or cold, snowstorms, and ice storms.
+These weather events can be detrimental to the employees and/or the equipment and structures at the Facility.

-Prior to any severe weather event, Personnel should utilize the plans and checklists contained in the weatherization plans to ensure the safety of both personnel and equipment.
+Prior to any severe weather event, Personnel will utilize the plans and checklists contained in the weatherization plans to ensure the safety of both personnel and equipment.
 The information contained herein is supplemental and should be used in conjunction with those plans.